 **UPDATE: Ladies, to compliment Suzanne's book you may want to check out Keto For Women by Leanne Vogel.
 She really nails the entire benefits and options for anyone wanting to try a Keto lifestyle.
 You can buy it here or check it out on the link below.

-I’ve tried various diet plans to no avail but living a Keto lifestyle works for our family and me.
-I am not a lover of counting macros in detail, but I do keep track of my net carbs per day and try NEVER to go over them.
-This one is non-negotiable, and while I seem to comfortably stay within my calorie range, the challenge to date is reaching my daily goal for fats.
+I’ve tried various diet plans to no avail but living a healthy lifestyle with some Keto elements works for our family and me.
+As I mentioned before I am not a lover of counting macros in detail, so I tried The Faster Way to Fat Loss plan and found it to be spot on in making tracking SOOO much easier.
+I do keep track of my net carbs per day and try NEVER to go over them.
+This one is non-negotiable, and while I seem to comfortably stay within my calorie range, the challenge to date is reaching my daily goal for proteins and fats.
+To learn more about my specific plan you can check out my blog titled How the Faster Way to Fat Loss Plan Changed my Mental Mindset.

 It’s a work in progress.
 Here is a little peek into my journey.